Last Updated on February 26, 2021 by Maggie Sutton

 - Carry excessive debt (examples might be large unpaid loans or credit card balances)

 People are increasingly aware of how important their credit score is for their financial well-being.
-That’s why people ask what is a good credit score, so they know how they rank.
-There are many companies who charge a fee to provide you with this information.
-However to be more competitive, the recent trend for many banks and credit card companies is to offer a credit score service for free to their customers.
-Sometimes these institutions will include your credit score on your statements, or it may be included on your account when you are logged into your online profile.
-Check with your financial institution to see if they are doing this or will do it for you.
+There are many companies who charge a fee to provide you with a credit score or report.
+However, to be more competitive, the recent trend for many banks and credit card companies is to offer a credit score service to their customers.
+Sometimes, these institutions will include your credit score on your statements, or it may be included on your account when you are logged into your online profile.
+Check with your financial institution to see if this is a service they offer.

 What is a Credit Report?